Fed's Lockhart: Brexit, uncertainty, require patience on rates

 The immediate impact on the United States is likely small, he said, but “the consequences of Brexit may play out over a number of years, and the associated uncertainty could become an economic headwind.”

 “I don’t believe the (Federal Open Market Committee) is behind the curve in the setting of the policy rate.
-For that reason, I’m comfortable with a cautious and patient approach to policy in the near term,” Lockhart said.
+For that reason, I‘m comfortable with a cautious and patient approach to policy in the near term,” Lockhart said at the Global Interdependence Center’s Rocky Mountain Economic Summit, a gathering of economists and investors.
 “Sometimes you just have to take some time and let the waters clear.”

 Lockhart did not say how long it may take to get clarity, but his comments show the stark shift in expected policy that has taken place at the Fed since it raised rates in December for the first time in a decade.
 At the start of the year, Lockhart was among the many Fed officials who anticipated raising rates four times this year.